Jp9910/BPlus-Tree-in-C/README.md

 # BPlus-Tree-in-C
 This C code implements a B+ tree.
-Implemented operations are INSERT, SELECT and SELECT RANGE
+Implemented operations are INSERT, SELECT and SELECT RANGE.

+Input must be given as argument to the program.

 ## Input format
 > Tree order